scalliontor/Gmail-spam-or-ham/README.md

 # Gmail Spam Detector

 A machine learning-powered spam detection system that integrates with Gmail API to analyze your emails in real-time.
-Built with scikit-learn's Multinomial Naive Bayes classifier and featuring both command-line and web interfaces.
+Built with scikit-learn Naive Bayes classifier.

 ## 🔗 Repository